 For claims information or to extend your policy, please visit the Endsleigh website.

-StudentCom is the exclusive provider of broadband services in Southampton Solent University student residences.
+StudentCom is the exclusive provider of broadband services in Solent University student residences.
 You will register for your internet service before you move into your student residence via the student residences online induction.
 This will take place once you have received the offer of a room in residences.

 All resident students will have up to 50mb broadband access FREE of charge.
 Other broadband options are available at additional cost if required.